 - ¼ teaspoon kosher salt

-- 4 Tablespoon unsalted butter, softened to mayonnaise-like consistency
+- 4 Tablespoon unsalted butter (56 g), softened to mayonnaise-like consistency

 - 1 Tablespoon warm water

-- The bowl of a stand mixer, sprinkle yeast over warm milk.
+- Sprinkle yeast over warm milk in the bowl of a stand mixer.
 Add 1 teaspoon of sugar and stir to combine.
 Let sit for 5-7 minutes to allow mixture to bubble and activate.